 Then add the eggs, milk, lemon juice and zest and mix until smooth.

-In a separate bowl, combine cake flour, all-purpose flour, salt and baking soda.
+In a separate bowl, combine cake flour, all-purpose flour, salt and baking powder.
 Stir into wet ingredient ingredients in three batches stirring after each addition.

 Line cookie sheets with parchment paper, and plop large (two tablespoon) spoonfuls onto the sheet leaving one inch between each one.
 Try to make them as round as possible so you have round cookies!